3.9 Provisions, Contingent Liabilities and Contingent Assets

 (C) Liquidity Risk

 Liquidity risk is the risk that the Company may not be able to meet its financial obligations without incurring unacceptable losses.
 The objective of liquidity risk management is to maintain sufficient liquidity and ensure that funds are available for use as per requirements.
 The Company has obtained fund and non-fund based working capital lines from various banks.
-Furthermore, the Company have access to undrawn lines of committed borrowing/facilities.
+Furthermore, the Company has access to undrawn lines of committed borrowing/facilities.
 The Company invests its surplus funds in bank fixed deposits and in mutual funds, which carry no or low market risk.
 The company consistently generates sufficient cash flows from operations or from cash and cash equivalents to meet its financial obligations including lease liabilities as and when they fall due.

 41 OTHER DISCLOSURES